top of page

 I like the idea of finding wisdom and hacks that support us in everyday life, and the plant world as so much to offer in that capacity!

-KT: Sometimes I feel like we are simply finding practical modern ways to use thousand-year-old plant wisdom!
+EFL: Sometimes I feel like we are simply finding practical modern ways to use thousand-year-old plant wisdom!

 MM: Absolutely!
 And don't forget the download of consciousness that can come with plant interactions can be an incredible experience in terms of navigating emotions, and processing energies.
 It can feel like a warm hug within you.
 I like the idea that with plants we can bring them in as allies in the form of smudges, blends, or teas, Each have a strength to provide comfort and support in really powerful ways.

-KT: It's incredible to experience how we are designed to be in communication with each other.
+EFL: It's incredible to experience how we are designed to be in communication with each other.

 MM: There’s amazing interactivity between you and the energy field of a plant.